rickysalas113/rickysalas113/README.md

 ## Objective

-I have developed a deep passion for IT and am eager to transition into this field.With a strong commitment to learning and a drive to excel, I am ready to embrace new challenges and expand my expertise in this ever-evolving industry.
+I have developed a deep passion for IT and am eager to transition into this field.
+With a strong commitment to learning and a drive to excel, I am ready to embrace new challenges and expand my expertise in this ever-evolving industry.

 ## Skills